SyedKamranT/File_sharing/README.md

 File Sharing Website Demo

 Features
+User Authentication: Register, login, and manage files securely.

+File Ownership: Each file is linked to the user who uploaded it.

+User Dashboard: View and manage uploaded files.

 File Upload: Drag and drop or click to upload files.

 File Download: Download files with a single click.